Illinois Court Records

 - Other relevant documents

-Chapter 750, Section 5/510(a) of Illinois Consolidated Law makes provisions for a non-custodial parent to seek the modification of child support payment.
-Typically, the petitioner must demonstrate a substantial change in circumstances that has made payment difficult, impossible, or unnecessary.
+Chapter 750, Section 5/510(a) of Illinois Consolidated Law generally makes provisions for a non-custodial parent to seek the modification of child support payments.
+Typically, the petitioner is required to demonstrate a substantial change in circumstances that has made payment difficult, impossible, or unnecessary.
 This includes but is not limited to:

 - Change in Custody or Parenting Schedule